-Dr. O’Sullivan teaches courses in organic and medicinal chemistry.
-She is especially interested in the application of organic chemistry to understand disease processes.
+Dr. O’Sullivan taught courses in organic and medicinal chemistry.

 - Faculty Teaching Award, College of Arts and Sciences, Canisius College